YiLingYin03/YiLingYin03/README.md

 ### Hi, there.
-This is Yiling Yin, but you can call me kayla if you like.
+This is Yiling Yin, but you can call me Rae if you like.

 **Pronouns:** she/her or they/them
-- I'm an developer in a info commpany.
+- I'm a software developer in an information technology based commpany.
 - 🐶  I'm a dog person.
 - Leisure time: ⛰️ 🚴 🏃 📖 🎧 🍺 ☕️
 - ✉️ Ask me about anything.